 Can someone lose their salvation if they want to???
 I mean, they whole heartedly got saved, and then doubted and wanted to go Muslim, or something.
 Are they still saved if they chose not to believe in Jesus as God after they got saved?

 God's may chasten in several ways.
 In 1 Corinthians 11:30, Paul said that in the church at Corinth some were living in sin and in doing so not "discerning the Lord's body."
 This meant they were calloused towards the fact that Jesus had to suffer for all a person's sins, both before and after they were saved.
-It was not of any concern to these believers that Jesus suffered for their sin the committed daily.
+It did not concern to these believers that Jesus had to suffered for their sin they committed daily.
 These "undiscerning" believers were not fighting sin, but enjoying sin's pleasures.
-They were sinning without any regard for how Christ had to suffer for them.
-Thus Paul said, "For this cause many are weak and sickly among you, and many sleep."
-God had taken the life of some of these unrepentant sinners and other were being chastened with sickness.
+They were sinning without any regard for how Christ had to suffer for them on the cross.
+Thus, Paul said, "For this cause many are weak and sickly among you, and many sleep."
+God had taken the life of some of these unrepentant sinners and others were being chastened with sickness.
 The Lord was seeking to show them the seriousness of their blatant sin so they might turn from it.
-However, if chastening such as sickness was ignored, God took their lives to stop them from sinning and to end their destroying the testimony of that local church.
+However, if chastening such as sickness was ignored, God took their lives to stop them from sinning and to end their destroying their testimony and that of the local church.
 A church that has members who are publicly sinning will have a poor testimony in the community for the Lord.
-Thus the sin that brings on chastening seems to be one that is public and effects not only the Christian's testimony, but the testimony of the local church.
+Thus, the sin that brings on chastening seems to be one that is public and effects not only the Christian's testimony, but the testimony of the local church.

 John instructs a congregation not to pray for a member who is callously sinning and refuses to repent.
 "If any man see his brother sin a sin which is not unto death, he shall ask, and he shall give him life for them that sin not unto death.
 There is a sin unto death: I do not say that he shall pray for it."
 (1 John 5:16)

-Although 1 John 5:16 uses the indefinite article "a" sin, meaning this is referring not to a single particular sin, but to certain serious sins that person may commit and not confess.
+Although 1 John 5:16 uses the indefinite article "a" sin, meaning this is referring not a single particular sin, but is certain serious sins that person may commit and not confess.
 There is "sin" (singular) that can lead to death.
 This is not the "unpardonable sin" of the Old Testament which is mentioned in the Gospels in Matthew 12:31-32, Luke 12:10, and Mark 3:28-29.
-The unpardonable sin is in context was a part of the dispensation of the Law.
-It is a specific sin of blasphemy, in which a person would credit the devil for the work of the Holy Spirit.
-The special circumstances involved in blasphemy can not be duplicated today.
-The Scribes and Pharisees committed this sin in attributing the work of Jesus to the Devil. (see Matthew 12:24, Mark 3:22, Luke 11:15)
+The unpardonable sin is in context was a part of the dispensation of the Law of the Old Testament.
+It is a specific sin of blasphemy, in which a person would credit the devil for the work of the Holy Spirit as the Jewish religious leaders did referring to Christ's miracles.
+The special circumstances involved in blasphemy cannot be duplicated today.
+The Scribes and Pharisees committed this sin in attributing the work of Jesus to the Beelzebub who is Satan.
+(See Matthew 12:24, Mark 3:22, Luke 11:15)

-One conclusion a Christian should make is that a person who "professes" to be a Christian and who lives continually in sin and there is no chastening in his life shows he is not saved.
+One conclusion a Christian should make is that a person who "professes" to be a Christian and who lives continually in sin without repentance and there is no chastening in his life, it shows he is not saved.
 God does not chasten the unsaved who are not His children.
 However, if a genuine Christian continually sins, God will chasten him and that is evidence he is saved.

 What is a person then begins to turn from God and refuses to believe any longer.